m4rz3r0/foruster/README.md

 ## 🌍 Internationalization

 Foruster is an open-source project and we welcome contributions to translate it into more languages.
-The project is currently translated using **Weblate**.
+The project is currently translated using **Weblate[!](https://hosted.weblate.org/projects/foruster/)**.

 Current languages include:
 *   🇬🇧 English (en_GB) - *In Progress*